Woolfrey/software_simple_qp/README.md

 \end{align}
 ```
 >[!NOTE]
 > For problems like this with inequality constraints, the solver uses an interior point algorithm.
 This uses Newton's method to iteratively minimize the objective function whilst satisfying the inequality.
-It therefore requires a _start point_ or _initial guess_:
+It therefore requires a _start point_ or _initial guess_.

 First create an object, then call the function:
 ```